 “The facility had to pull one main electrical feed to energize the entire serving system,” said Neal Hix of Helix Solutions Group.
 “Using UD-Wall made the whole system turnkey in a tight timeframe.”

 The flexibility of UD-Wall, where cutouts allow for equipment to be rolled in and out as needed, also supported the project’s goals.

 “Plus, having the plug-and-play option and being able to reconfigure the space to bring in different equipment options — that was really appealing.
 The flexibility is really what drove us to going with this choice,” he added.

 In addition, Brown-Forman installed LTI’s QuickSwitch wells in its serving lines.
-These patented convertible wells are independently controlled and can switch between temperatures in one hour.
+These convertible wells are independently controlled and can switch between temperatures in an hour or less.

 “Having the QuickSwitch was one of the more exciting introductions for my culinary team.
 Being able to go from hot to cold to frozen gives us more opportunities,” Jennings said.
 “We have cold omelet ingredients at breakfast and switch to hot foods at lunch.
 And we’re even looking at fun options like an ice cream social.”

 Designing for appeal

 The renovation is the first major update to the cafeteria space in 40 years, Jennings said.
 In addition to expanding the cramped space, the project also set out to modernize its operation.